Elieser Bloch Fish Engravings Display Shop for Fine Antique Prints from the 18th Century at Anne Hall Antique Prints

 Published from 1772-1787 in Berlin his work entitled “Okonomische Allgemeine Naturgeschichte der Auslandischen Fische” and considered the finest work on Ichthyology ever produced.

-More folio 1772-1778 Eliser Boch fish.
-Each is a beautiful antique water color copper plate engraving.
-The are on hand made hand laid linen rag.
-Vivid bright color.
-Excellent condition.
-Each piece measures just about 9 1/2 x 16 1/4″.
+Solsd individually, this set of 27 fish are sold individually.
+Folio 1772-1778 Eliser Boch fish.
+Each piece iis a beautiful antique.
+An originally hand-colored copper plate engraving.
+On hand made hand laid linen rag.
+With vivid bright color.
+In excellent condition.
+Especially for these antique prints, nearly 250 years old.
+Each piece measures just about 9 1/2 x 16 1/4″ and vary just slightly.

 Published during the 18th Century, in Nuremburg, Germany from 1772-1778, these wonderful fish engravings are considered to be the finest of all fish prints ever produced on the subject of fish.
 Bloch was born in Anspach and practiced as a physician in Berlin.
 He is best known for his encyclopedic work on ichthyology.
 Between 1772 and 1778 he published Allgemeine Natureschichte der Fische.
 It is a 12 volume illustrated, comprehensive work on fishes.